Mugen-Spiegel/code-doc-ai/app_doc/car/car.md

 ```

 ## attr_accessor

-The `attr_accessor` method is a Ruby shortcut for defining getter and setter methods for instance variables.
-In this case, it defines getter and setter methods for `model`, `year`, and `engine_type`, allowing us to access and modify these attributes outside the class.
+The `attr_accessor` method is a Ruby shortcut for creating getter and setter methods for instance variables.
+In this case, it creates getter and setter methods for `model`, `year`, and `engine_type`.

 ```ruby
 attr_accessor :model, :year, :engine_type